I Will Uphold Thee by Elspeth Young

 I had a very successful photo shoot with the models for the Book of Commandments painting...
 Read more »

-I Will Uphold Thee by Elspeth Young is the newest oil painting to be added to the new Western Pioneer Collection of original artworks from Al Young Studios.
-Seventeen fine-art print styles and sizes of this new image are now available at www.alyoung.com, ranging in price from $4.50 (4x7 poster print) to $658.00 (full-sized reproduction giclee canvas).
+By Al R. Young I Will Uphold Thee is the newest oil painting to be added to the line of original artworks from Al Young Studios.

-Click here to see a larger copy of the new painting, read the artist's commentary, and look at the selection of available prints.
+Click here to see a larger image of the new painting, read the artist's commentary, and look at the selection of prints--if any are available....
+Read more »